stuerp/foo_vis_spectrum_analyzer/README.md

 * New: Acoustic weighting filters (A-, B-, C-, D- and M-weighting (ITU-R 468))
 * Improved: Curve mode no longer has vertical lines at the beginning and the end of the spectrum.
 * Improved: The Curve line color can be specified.
-* Improved: The Curve Peak line color can be specified.
+* Improved: The Curve peak line color can be specified.
 * Fixed (Beta 1 regression): Crash when switching to full screen or when modifying the layout.

 v0.7.0.0-beta-1, 2024-01-21